Mauhaus: Maplewood, MO

 A word of warning.
 If we are friends or relatives, eventually you will be visiting a cat cafe with me.

 I recently made the trip over the St. Louis from Kansas City.
 Fun fact: I used to live there and that’s where I met Becca, at work.
 Becca and I became fast friends over diverse conversations ranging from the politics and travel to sushi and coffee.
 But mainly, our friendship was forged while bonding over kitties, namely her beloved rescue cats Kevin and Prudence.

+After brunch (Blue Duck, it was delicious) we made our way a few blocks down the road to Mauhaus.
 It was busy at the cat cafe, with a neighborhood sidewalk sale contributing to the crowds.
-After a quick browse of the cat paraphernalia, we checked in on the coffee shop side and ordered a latte (Becca) and french press (me), which you can take into the cat room.
+We had a quick browse of the cat paraphernalia and then checked in at the coffee shop/reception area.
+Becca ordered a latte and I requested a french press, which you can take into the cat room.